3dcitydb/plugin-ade-manager/README.md

 Documentation
 -------------
-A complete and comprehensive documentation on the ADE Manager Plugin is available [online](https://3dcitydb-docs.readthedocs.io/en/release-v4.3.0/plugins/ade-manager/).
+A complete and comprehensive user manual on the ADE Manager Plugin is available [online](https://3dcitydb-docs.readthedocs.io/en/release-v4.3.0/plugins/ade-manager/).

 Contributing